 Tucked away in the leafy suburb of The Gap, is the beautiful Enoggera Reservoir.
 Previously known as the Enoggera Dam, this expanse of water has been part of the local landscape since 1866.
-Recently, SEQ Water opened it up for recreational use – making it a wonderful place for Brisbane families to visit.
+Managed by SEQ Water, the dam is open for recreational use – making it a wonderful place for Brisbane families to visit.

 Things to do at Enoggera Reservoir

-Century-old Enoggera Reserve is a haven for water and nature lovers of all ages.
-A short walk from the carpark leads you to a grassy foreshore sloping gently down to a designated swimming beach, the lawn is dotted with tall trees and is a perfect spot for picnicking or lazing by the water.
+A short walk from the carpark leads you to a grassy foreshore sloping gently down to a designated swimming beach; the lawn is dotted with tall trees and is a perfect spot for picnicking or lazing by the water.

-From this point, there are a few family-friendly walks.
-The 400m pram and wheelchair accessible hillside track links this popular area to the Walkabout Creek Wildlife Centre’s Events Lawn, toilets and the Mountain Bike Skills course.
-Here, 4 purpose-built bike tracks, (2 for beginners and 2 for the more technically savvy) caters for all ages and abilities.
-There are also trails heading off into the National Park or around the reservoir if you are wanting a longer ride.
+The 400m pram and wheelchair-accessible hillside track links this popular area to the Walkabout Creek Wildlife Centre’s Events Lawn, toilets and the Mountain Bike Skills course.
+Here, 4 purpose-built bike tracks (2 for beginners and 2 for the more technically savvy) cater for all ages and abilities.
+There are also trails heading off into the National Park or around the reservoir if you want a longer ride.

-The waterside track leads you back from the Events lawn to the swimming area along the edge of the reservoir, it is a relaxed, short stroll perfect for the little ones.
-You can stop along the way at the Dinosaur Dig Sandpit where there is a trove of prehistoric relics and fossils treasures to uncover.
+The waterside track leads you back from the Events Lawn to the swimming area along the reservoir’s edge.
+It is a relaxed, short stroll – perfect for the little ones.
+You can stop along the way at the Dinosaur Dig Sandpit, a free activity with a trove of prehistoric relics and fossils treasures to uncover.

 The Araucaria track is a 5km loop.
-At 2 hours walking time, this family-friendly trail follows along the reservoir bank before circling back through a giant hoop pine forest.
+At 2 hours’ walking time, this family-friendly trail follows the reservoir bank before circling back through a giant hoop pine forest.
 There is abundant birdlife and a chance to spot freshwater turtles amongst the lily pads.

-There is access from the carpark for watercraft and if you don’t have your own, kayaks, paddleboards, mountain bikes and mini Segway’s are available to hire.
-Visit www.walkaboutcreekadventures.com.au for prices and options.
+There is access from the carpark for watercraft and, if you don’t have your own, kayaks, paddleboards, mountain bikes and mini Segways are available to hire from Walkabout Creek Adventures.
 No motorised watercraft are allowed on the reservoir.

 More fun for families at nearby Walkabout Creek Wildlife Centre

-Walkabout Creek Wildlife Centre is an informative and interactive experience that the whole family will enjoy.
-Sweeping panoramic displays on entry give a bird’s eye view of the neighbouring National Park and information on all it has to offer.
+Walkabout Creek Wildlife Centre is an informative and interactive experience for the whole family.
+Sweeping panoramic displays on entry give a bird’s eye view of the neighbouring National Park.

-There are lots of animals that live within the centre and visitors are able to get up close and see quolls, snakes, freshwater crocodiles, birds, platypus and fish in their viewing friendly habitats.
-Join the Park Rangers for the twice-daily platypus feed or at one of the weekend Discovery Shows to get to know the resident reptiles a little better.
-Outside amongst the bushland, you can wander at your leisure through the kangaroo and wombat enclosure.
+There are lots of animals that live within the centre, and visitors can get up close and see quolls, snakes, freshwater crocodiles, birds, snakes and fish in their viewing-friendly habitats.
+Join the Park Rangers at one of the regular Discovery Shows to get to know the resident reptiles a little better.
+Outside amongst the bushland, you can wander leisurely through the open-air enclosures.

-There is a café on site with a comprehensive menu for morning and afternoon tea or lunch and on weekends it extends to offer a delicious breakfast option.
-You can enjoy your coffee and scones out on the veranda with views over the Reservoir or take your own picnic to enjoy by the water’s edge.
+The café on site features a comprehensive menu for morning and afternoon tea or lunch and on weekends, it extends to offer a delicious breakfast option.
+You can enjoy your coffee and scones out on the veranda with views over the reservoir or take your own picnic to enjoy by the water’s edge.

 Getting to Enoggera Reservoir

-The Walkabout Creek Discovery Centre is 12kms from Brisbane CBD on Mt Nebo Road in the Gap.
-There is parking on site, although it can get busy during peak times and in summer months.
+The Walkabout Creek Discovery Centre is 12 km from Brisbane CBD on Mt Nebo Road in the Gap.
+There is parking on-site, although it can get busy during peak times and in the summer months.
 The Information Centre and Wildlife Centre are wheelchair friendly, with the reservoir being reached by following the paths behind the centre down to the water’s edge.

 Enoggera Reservoir is located at 60 Mt Nebo Road, The Gap.